dsgnr/postfixbuddy/README.md

 ```
 ➜  ./postfixbuddy.py -H
-All mail queues no on hold!
+All mail queues now on hold!
 ```

 To release the queues from their held state, simply use the `-r` flag.